Monday, December 10, 2018

 Sunday, September 30, 2018

 Getting engaged.
-V, OO XXX
+V, XXX O.K

 Hello everyone,

 A few days after Al came back from New Jersey, he asked me to move in with him, but I refused...
-Most of the times I ended up staying over his place; which was much larger then mine and had lovely view of the water...
+Most of the time I ended up staying over his place, which was much larger then mine and had lovely view of the water...
 I told him I was not moving with anyone, unless I was a hundred percent sure he was the One for me...
-Al took offense and for the first time, I was able to see a part of him, which I haven't noticed before: At times, he would sink into a 'Dark Mood' and become silent, disconnected and remote...
-At one point, when he seemed very withdrawn, I said: "What's going on Al?
+To my great surprise Al took offense and for the first time, I was able to see a part of him, I did not noticed before...
+At times, he would sink into a 'Dark Mood' where he would be becoming silent and disconnected...
+At one point, when he seemed very withdrawn, I told him:"What's going on Al?
 What's wrong with you?"
-His anger erupted like a volcano: "What's wrong with Me?!
-What's wrong with You?!"
-He said it with such a look of rage, it made me take a few steps backwards, away from him...
-Seeing my shocked expression, Al apologized immediately and I made light of his outburst, saying it reminds me of the way my brother and I used to 'communicate', when we were kids..."Yes" Al said: "It makes me think of all the fights I used to have with my older brother Lewis"...
+His anger erupted like a volcano:What's wrong with Me?
+What's wrong with You?!X" He said it with such a look of rage, it made me take a few steps backwards... when Al saw my shocked expression he apologized immediately and I made light of his outburst, saying it reminds me of the way, my brother and I used to 'communicate', when we were kids..."Yes" Al said: "It makes me think of the fights I used to have with my older brother Lewis"...

-Later, when I reflected on this exchange; I began to criticize and blame myself for judging Al...
-"After all, his mother is very ill and he must feel guilty and frustrated, to be so far away from her!
-It is only natural to have an 'Emotional Outburst' from time to time...
-"I made up my mind, not to take it personally and was showering him with love and tenderness...
-Al grew up in Paterson N.J, in a small Jewish Community, where he and his friends socializing and celebrating their "Bar Mitzva" (Becoming Thirteen years old) in the Jewish Cdenter...
-Besides prayers in the Temple, there was a place for Teen Angers, to socialize and celebrate the"Bar Mitzva"; the time they turned thirteen...
-It was a kind of "Coming of Age celebration", which came several years before they would be gusts, at each other's engagement parties and later, their weddings celebrations...
+Later, when I reflected on this exchange,wondering about Al's sharp reaction, I criticize and blame myself for judging him..."After all his mother is very ill and he must feel guilty and frustrated, to be so far away from her!
+It is only natural to have an 'Emotional Outburst' from time to time; especially now when his mother is so sick!...
+I made up my mind not to take his anger personally and treated him with tenderness...
+Al grew up in Paterson N.J, in a small Jewish Community,where the young Teenagers socialized and celebrated their "Bar Mitzva" (Becoming Thirteen years old) at the local Jewish temple Besides studding Bible and Jewish studies, the kids in the local Temple, socialize and celebrate their "Bar and Bat Mitzva", when they turned thirteen years old ("Coming of Age")

 Hilton Hotel